mmagician/mmagician.github.io/content/posts/non-native.md

 Before defining the scalar field, we need to define one more concept: groups.
 Each set of valid elliptic curve points $E(𝔽_q)$ automatically forms an abelian group $G$ under addition.
 Without diving into the formalism, let's state some practical properties of the group $G$ that we care about here:
-* some element of this group can generate all other group members via repeated addition of itself, call it the generator $g$
+* some element of this group can generate all other group members via repeated addition of itself, call it the generator $g$,
-* the order of the group is denoted as $n = $ #$E(𝔽_q)$
+* the order of the group is denoted as $n = $ #$E(𝔽_q)$,
-* each element of the group has its own order, and it divides order $n$ of the whole group
+* each element of the group has its own order, and it divides order $n$ of the whole group,
-* some elements have a prime order.
-If such an element is chosen as the generator, it will generate a *cyclic* subgroup
+* some elements have a prime order for some prime $r$.
+If such an element is chosen as the generator, it will generate a *cyclic* subgroup of that order,
-* in fact, all elements of the cyclic subgroup are its generators
+* in fact, all non-zero elements of the prime-order cyclic subgroup are its generators,
-* if $r$ is the order of the subgroup, then for any $g$ in the subgroup, $r \cdot g = 1$
+* for any element $h$ in the subgroup, $r \cdot h = 1$.
+This is a direct corollary of Lagrange's theorem.

 So what we are after is a subgroup $G$ of $E(𝔽_q)$ with a **large** prime order $r$.
 When we define curves suitable for pairing-based cryptography (PBC), we usually specify this $r$ in the curve parameters as the size of the scalar field $𝔽_r$ (alongside the previously mentioned $𝔽_q$).
 In practice, when working with SNARKs the data that is passed between the parties (such as the prover and the verifier) will be encoded as group elements, and the circuit representing our computation will be defined over the scalar field $𝔽_r$.